google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 | 2G mobile video | Depends on network type.<ul><li>EDGE: 0.4 Mbs</li><li>GPRS: 0.04Mbs</li></ul> |

 Which value should I use for video on my web pages?
-The short answer is at least the top three.
-If you're serving video someplace like India, you'll want to include 2G as well.
+The short answer is at least desktop, 4G, and 3G.
+If you're serving video in one of the markets referred to as "the next billion users", say India, for example, you'll want to include 2G as well.
 For demonstration purposes, I'm going to target 3G.

 In ffmpeg you set the bitrate with the (surprise!) bitrate (`-b`) flag.